Pushing Stock Updates to Shopify

 2. Go to your Integrations page

-5. On the Stock Push Settings page, click the Authorize button and proceed through the reauthentication process
+5. On the following page, click the Authorize button if required and proceed through the reauthentication process

 Note: This authentication process is only to obtain new permissions from Shopify to push data to your store.
 It will not impact any of your existing data or pulls.